Tradeify Review - Still a Good Firm? Here’s a Full guide.

 4+$1,000$2,500$3,000$3,500

 Once you reach the profit goal, the second table shows the maximum amount you can withdraw per payout request.
 Let’s take a look at these tables for a second; on the 150k account, you need to make $9,000 just to qualify for a payout.
-Then, you can only withdraw a maximum of $3,000.
+Once that happens, you can only withdraw a maximum of $3,000.
 The max drawdown on that account is $6,000, which means you need to make a gain of 150% just to qualify for a maximum withdrawal of $3,000.
 Then, to get your second payout, you have to make an additional $4,500 just to qualify for a maximum withdrawal of $3,000.
 At this point, you have made a total of $13,500, yet you’re only allowed to take out $6,000 total.
+That’s a lot.

 The smaller accounts are much easier

 Now looking at the 50k account, you have to make $3,000 in order to qualify for a payout of $2,000.
-That’s actually completely reasonable and quite good.
+That’s completely reasonable and quite good.
 By looking at the table, you’ll see the true scale of how much more difficult the larger accounts are for getting payouts.

 For these accounts, Tradeify’s minimum payout amount is $1,000

-Wait, you should join the Prop Firm Center Discord!
+Wait, join the Prop Firm Center Discord!

 • Constant free giveaways with MyFundedFutures every month!